 C-1506-3: Referring the Customer to CCRC

-If the VR counselor and the customer agree that the individual has the potential to be an appropriate BET candidate but the customer requires comprehensive blindness training, the VR counselor refers the customer to CCRC for evaluation and training through CCRC's Basic Blindness Skills program, a general training program with a BET focus.
+If the VR counselor and the customer agree that the individual has the potential to be an appropriate BET candidate, but the customer requires comprehensive blindness training, the VR counselor refers the customer to CCRC for evaluation and training through CCRC's Basic Blindness Skills program, a general training program with a BET focus.
+For more information on referring customers to CCRC, see C-503-2: Referrals to the Training Program.

-Case transfer arrangements should be discussed by the VR counselor and CCRC counselor.
-The case transfer should be completed after the customer has been accepted for CCRC's general training program with BET-focus.

 …

 C-1511: Acceptance into the BET Program